hrydgard/ppsspp-site/docs/troubleshooting/control-stick-problems.md

 # Game controller problems?

-Some steps to try if you have problems with your gamepad or joystick.
+Some steps to try if you have problems with your gamepad, joystick or touch controls.

-## Not getting any input at all?
+## Not getting any controller input at all!

 Things to check: